Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/utils/config.md

 {
     Config.SaveOnConfigSet = true;

 //Here we showcase BepInEx's configuration flexibility.
 This is nothing to do we JVL, however we do provide an interface that is capable of respecting the configuration parameters detailed here.
-    Config.Bind("JotunnLibTest", "StringValue1", "StringValue", new ConfigDescription("Server side string", null, new ConfigurationManagerAttributes { IsAdminOnly = true }));
+Config.Bind("JotunnLibTest", "StringValue1", "StringValue", new ConfigDescription("Server side string", null, new ConfigurationManagerAttributes {IsAdminOnly = true}));
-    Config.Bind("JotunnLibTest", "FloatValue1", 750f, new ConfigDescription("Server side float", new AcceptableValueRange<float>(0f,1000f), new ConfigurationManagerAttributes { IsAdminOnly = true }));
+Config.Bind("JotunnLibTest", "FloatValue1", 750f, new ConfigDescription("Server side float", new AcceptableValueRange<float>(500, 1000), new ConfigurationManagerAttributes {IsAdminOnly = true}));
-    Config.Bind("JotunnLibTest", "IntegerValue1", 200, new ConfigDescription("Server side integer", null, new ConfigurationManagerAttributes { IsAdminOnly = true }));
+Config.Bind("JotunnLibTest", "IntegerValue1", 200, new ConfigDescription("Server side integer", new AcceptableValueRange<int>(5, 25), new ConfigurationManagerAttributes {IsAdminOnly = true}));
-    Config.Bind("JotunnLibTest", "BoolValue1", false, new ConfigDescription("Server side bool", null, new ConfigurationManagerAttributes { IsAdminOnly = true }));
+Config.Bind("JotunnLibTest", "BoolValue1", false, new ConfigDescription("Server side bool", null, new ConfigurationManagerAttributes {IsAdminOnly = true}));
-    Config.Bind("JotunnLibTest", "KeycodeValue", KeyCode.F10,
-        new ConfigDescription("Server side Keycode", null, new ConfigurationManagerAttributes() { IsAdminOnly = true }));
+Config.Bind("JotunnLibTest", "KeycodeValue", KeyCode.F10, new ConfigDescription("Server side Keycode", null, new ConfigurationManagerAttributes {IsAdminOnly = true}));
 }
 ```